jadeforrest/blog/content/posts/2022-11-08--product-strategy/index.md

 You should make sure you make space for people to surface the tradeoffs and implications of executing against this new strategy.
 Your product strategy is a tool for improving and communicating your strategy, not holy scripture.
 You may not realize some of the tradeoffs you are making, so ask people to be explicit about what implications they see.
 Team should volunteer the things they’re giving up or deprioritizing, so everyone has full visibility into it.

-Note that executing on the strategy is actually where the hardest work is.
 Alex Kroman shares some tips on how to execute on a strategy in my post on [Product Councils](/product-council/?utm_source=website-product-strategy&utm_medium=link&utm_campaign=product-strategy).

 ## Thank you